These feeds are configured by Platform Admins directly in the Admin Dashboard.

 If your feed requires an authenticated user to access it, enter the Username and Password

 Upon saving, the feed will initially import once.
 After the initial import, the feed will import once a day overnight.
 This time cannot be changed and updates will not be reflected in Localist until the nightly import.
-Note: Past events are not imported.
+HEADS UP: Past events are not imported.

 Important Feed Import Details

 Feed Data Takes Precedent

 1. Data imported by a feed into Localist will always take precedent over data that has been added or updated in the Localist event.
 Only the following 3 details can be locked and cut off from further feed updating (admins will still be able to manually update these fields and their updates will continue to remain locked):

 - Event Place